Global Summer Programme (GSP)

 GLOBAL SUMMER PROGRAMME

-Early Bird Special*: Complete your application and make all necessary payments before 2359 hours (GMT +8) 29 February 2024 to reserve a spot on our popular Drone Flying Workshop!
+Early Bird Special*: Complete your application and make all necessary payments before 28 February 2025, 2359 hours (GMT +8) to reserve a spot in our popular day trip to Johor Bahru, Malaysia!

-*For fee-paying students who are not nominated by any universities or agency only.
-While spots last.
-See terms and conditions in the Miscellaneous section of the FAQs.
+*For fee-paying students who are not nominated by any universities or agencies only.
+While spots are available.
+Please see terms and conditions in the Application section of the FAQs.

 interactive-icon.png